Close Menu

 Update Your Firmware and iOS

-To check the firmware version:
+This is how you can check the AirPods’ current firmware version:

 • Go to Settings → Bluetooth → (i) next to your AirPods.

-• Look for the Version field.
+• Look for the Firmware Version in the About section.

 When to Contact Apple Support